SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/04-Summary.md

 ## In this lesson you learned:

-- Why we use Maven
+- Maven
-  * Easy dependency imports by XMLs
+  * easy dependency imports by XMLs
 - What the Java Persistence API is
 - Hibernate
   * JPA functions

 ## In the next lesson you will learn:

-- JPA inheritances strategies
+- JPA inheritance strategies
 - Table relations
 - Cascading